microsoft/CloudAdoptionFramework/README.md

 - **Enable Security Contacts**: Enables and configures security contact information in ASC.
 - **Enable Auto Provision**: Enables and configure vm agent auto provision

-#### Additional Notes

-- To register newly created subscriptions, customers have to create a remediation task for the policies.
+> To apply the same policies when register newly created subscriptions, customers have to create a remediation task for the policies.
 This is because subscriptions are not a top-level ARM resource, so they currently do not trigger a policy evaluation when they are created.

-- When using a custom log workspace, in multi geo deployments, the log agent will still send logs to the a single workspace (located in one of the geos).
-This can cause undesired costs associated with cross-geo traffic.
-One possible solution can be found in [Azure Security Center Repository](https://github.com/Azure/Azure-Security-Center/tree/main/Pricing%20%26%20Settings/Azure%20Policy%20definitions/Workspace%20Management/Regional%20Workspaces)

-### Azure AD onboarding
+## Azure AD Onboarding

 For an introduction on the services and resources this implementation includes for Azure AD check the [Azure AD onboarding README](.\aad-onboarding\README.md)

-#### Azure AD emergency access accounts
+### Azure AD emergency access accounts

 _Emergency access_ accounts (typically known as "break-glass" accounts), are highly-privileged accounts in your Azure AD tenant.
 They are not assigned to specific individuals.
 And most importantly, usage is expressly limited to emergency scenarios where normal individual-based administrative accounts literally cannot be used.
 This is usually due to unexpected external influence, such as current solo Global Administrator needs to be terminated, a natural disaster impacting multi-factor auth, or a misconfiguration of conditional access policies.

 This reference implementation provides a set of scripts to help you create an emergency account.
 For further information and guidance check the [Azure AD emergency access accounts README](.\aad-onboarding\azuread-emergency-access\README.md)

-#### Azure AD conditional access policies
+### Azure AD conditional access policies

 Conditional Access is the tool used by Azure Active Directory to bring signals together, to make decisions, and enforce organizational policies.
 Conditional Access is at the heart of the new identity driven control plane.